Computer Science and Digital Technologies - Foundation Degree

 Key elements of the programme include:

 - Setting up network infrastructure and configuring servers, using current practices employed in evolving DevOps contexts to support a wide variety of digital projects, using PowerShell and Windows Server, as well as alternative technologies.

 - Investigation of emerging cyber security threats and practices, performing penetration tests on web servers to identify security holes and then patch them ensuring robust solutions.

-- Development of a number of database-driven projects, including developing an information system prototype, the core of many modern organisations
+- Development of a number of database-driven projects, including developing an information system prototype.

 - General software engineering skills, including working with databases; sharing data between distributed components of applications; requirements gathering; producing technical designs and working to established development methodologies; and developing and testing interfaces, all of which increase the range of careers you can pursue both in and out of software and web development.

-- Analysis of organisational structures in the industry and development teams, and building workplace skills so that you can adapt and thrive in modern digital organisations.
+- Analysis of organisational structures in the industry and development teams and building workplace skills.

 Candidates who do not hold GCSE Maths/English at grade C/4 or higher (or equivalent qualifications), will be supported to undertake these qualifications alongside their main programme.
 Candidates who have successfully undertaken B&FC’s HNC Computing will be permitted direct entry to level 5 of this programme.

 Most courses are assessed via a combination of coursework and exams – the percentage weighting of each of these is outlined below.
 Coursework might range from written tasks and assignments to the collation of a portfolio of evidence based around a work placement.
 Coursework differs from exams in that it is usually non-timed and carried out independently.